gyttja/david.gyttja.com/content/post/2023-01-07-jviewer-on-apple-silicon.md

 url: /2023/01/07/jviewer-on-apple-silicon/
 ---

 My homelab server runs on a nice, oldish [Asrock Rack D1541D4U-2T8R](https://www.asrockrack.com/general/productdetail.asp?Model=D1541D4U-2T8R).
-Unfortunately, Asrock has not provided recent firmware updates for the motherboard and to access the remote KVM-capabilities of the BMC, the antiquated java-webstart-based JViewer software is still required.
+Unfortunately, Asrock has not provided recent firmware updates for the motherboard and to access the remote KVM/Console Redirection-capabilities of the BMC, the antiquated java-webstart-based JViewer software is still required.
 In contrast, Supermicro motherboards (ok, at least this one: [X10SDV-4C-TLN2F](https://www.supermicro.com/en/products/motherboard/x10sdv-4c-tln2f)) with the same Aspeed AST2400 BMC support remote KVM via a nice web-based GUI.
-It would be nice if Asrock also provided a web GUI, but alas, no. Their Java-based JViewer must be used.
+It would be nice if Asrock also provided a web GUI for simplicity, but alas, no. Their Java-based JViewer must be used.

 <!--more-->